san-sei/documents/content/en/docs/for_administrators/users_and_security_keys_management/manage_passkeys_and_credentials/idmelon_pairing_tool.md

 menu:
   docs:
     parent: "manage_passkeys_and_credentials"
-weight: 34500
+weight: 34400
 toc: true
 ---

 ## Introduction

-This guide provides instructions for using the **IDmelon Pairing Tool** to register passkeys on behalf of users for various relying parties, including Microsoft.
+This guide shows how to use the **IDmelon Pairing Tool** to register passkeys on behalf of users for various relying parties, including Microsoft.

 ## Prerequisites